mlhartme/stool/main/documentation.md

 List properties (e.g. `select`) are separated by commas, whitespace before and after an item is ignored.

-Map properties (e.g. `tomcat.env`) separate entries by commas, whitespace before and after is ignored.
+Map properties (e.g. `macros`) separate entries by commas, whitespace before and after is ignored.
 Each entry separates key and value by a colon.
-Example `PATH:/bin, HOME:/home/me`
+Example `foo:bar, key:value`

 [//]: # (include stageOptions.md)